MohammadFarwan/kasper-web-design/README.md

-# kasper-web-design
+# Kasper-web-design
+## Demo
+Visit the [demo page](https://mohammadfarwan.github.io/kasper-web-design) to experience the Elzero template in action.

+## Overview
-kasper is a responsive web design project created using HTML and CSS.
-It is designed to provide a sleek and user-friendly experience across various devices and screen sizes.
-This project showcases modern web design techniques and best practices.
+Kasper Template is a responsive web design project crafted with HTML and CSS.
+Its purpose is to deliver a polished and user-friendly experience, ensuring seamless functionality across diverse devices and screen dimensions.
+This project serves as a showcase for contemporary web design techniques and adheres to industry best practices.